 In the governmental fund financial statements, governmental funds report up to five components of fund balance, as applicable.
 These five classifications are: nonspendable, restricted, committed, assigned, and unassigned.
 Nonspendable fund balance is reserved for portions of net resources that cannot be spent because of their form, such as inventories or prepaid items, or that cannot be spent because they must be kept intact.
 Restricted fund balance is reserved for the portion of net resources that have externally enforceable limitation on use, such as those imposed by creditors, grantors, contributors, or laws enacted by external entities.
-Committed fund balance is reserved for the portion of net resources that have an intended use established by the governing board or a designated official.
+Committed fund balance is reserved for the portion of net resources that have had self-imposed limitations set in place by formal action of the governing board.
+Assigned fund balance is reserved for the portion of net resources that have an intended use established by the governing board or a designated official.
 Unassigned fund balance is for that portion of net resources that does not meet the criteria to be placed in any of the other four components of fund balance.
 Restricted amounts are considered to be spent prior to unrestricted amounts when an expenditure is incurred.
 Unrestricted amounts are considered to be spent in the following order: committed, assigned, and then, unassigned.